desbma/r128gain/README.md

 * Scan a single file and display its loudness information: `r128gain -d an_audio_file.mp3`
 * Scan & tag a single file: `r128gain an_audio_file.mp3`
 * Scan & tag all audio files in `music_directory` and all its subdirectories: `r128gain -r music_directory`
-* Scan & tag all audio files in `music_directory` and all its subdirectories, and add ablum gain tags (files contained in each directory are considered as part of the same album): `r128gain -r -a music_directory`
+* Scan & tag all audio files in `music_directory` and all its subdirectories, and add album gain tags (files contained in each directory are considered as part of the same album): `r128gain -r -a music_directory`

 ## License